CONTINUING PROFESSIONAL DEVELOPMENT (CPD) PROCEDURE

 The Training Provider will record each practitioner’s attendance of a CPD programme electronically on the BMS within 3 months of attending the programme.

 When re-registering the practitioners again after three years, the Training Provider will upload the practitioners’ re-assessment results as well as a copy of the CPD Recording Form for each practitioner.
 The Training Provider will use the IWH CPD Re-registration Form – Addendum B to upload the practitioners’ evidence of CPD to the IWH PB on the BMS

 Upon receiving all the necessary uploads from the recognized training provider, a quality check on the evidence will be conducted and the IWH PB will re-register the practitioner.
 A new certificate and ‘Permit to Operate’ card will be issued to the registered practitioner.

 If the IWH PB is convinced that the practitioner has failed to comply with the criteria for re-registration, the applicant must be advised of the decision as well as of the implications flowing there from within 30 days from the date on which the decision was made.

 APPROVAL OF TRAINING PROVIDERS FOR CPD ACTIVITIES

-Only IWH PB recognised training providers can apply to offer CPD Activities, unless otherwise specified by IWH PB Board.
+Only IWH PB recognized training providers can apply to offer CPD Activities unless otherwise specified by IWH PB Board.

 The IWH PB reserves the right to approve CPD activities as applied for by other Professional Body’s, Organisations, Manufacturers, etc relevant to the Work at Height Industry, etc. These can be done by applying directly to the IWH PB and will be approved by the S&R Committee.
 CPD points allocated to these activities will be determined by the IWH PB on a one-on-one basis and to the discretion of the IWH PB.